NameCoach/gpdb-client/README.md

 ## Usage

 You need to create a client instance to perform requests.
-Basic example:
+Here's a basic example:

     gpdb_client = Gpdb::REST::Client.new